KLC logo monogram

 For any enquiries regarding the Scripture and Hermeneutics Seminar, contact Dr. David Beldman or Dr. AJ Culp.

-SAHS: Scripture and Hermeneutics Seminar at SBL / IBR in November 2023.
+Scripture and Hermeneutics Seminar at SBL/IBR 2024

 Seminar Programme